bonusly/un-handbook/README.md

 ## History
 The initial version of this un-handbook was created at our first company retreat, when [Bonusly](https://bonus.ly) was a team of seven people.
 By Q3 2018 we had grown to 22 people, and decided it was time for an update.
 We spent a half-day soliciting input from the entire team, which the leadership team then synthesized into an updated set of values that was shared with the whole company in November 2018.

-In between these major updates, there have been regular small tweaks, corrections, and updates both as a result of internal input as well as pull requests from outside of Bonusly.
+Since then, we've continued to evolve this document, with occasional major updates and more frequent small tweaks, corrections, and updates both as a result of internal input as well as pull requests from outside of Bonusly.
 Thank you to all who have contributed!

-In Q3 2021 Bonusly was rapidly approaching 100 people.
-We wanted a way to keep our un-handbook fresh by incorporating input from all Bonuslians, but it wasn’t feasible to get everyone in a room to discuss it in an open-ended fashion.
-So we used an online survey to solicit feedback from our team.
-Then we [coded](https://delvetool.com/guide) the feedback and made edits which were submitted as a Pull Request for review and comment.
-After the comment period, the changes were finalized and merged in.

 We will continue to find ways to solicit feedback and input from the Bonusly community on a regular basis, to ensure that this document scales as we do!